FAA approves Boeing Dreamliner battery system design

 Before the planes can fly, they must be fitted with a "containment and venting" system for both lithium-ion batteries on the 787, the FAA said.
 That includes a stainless-steel enclosure to prevent heat, fumes or fire from spreading if a battery overheats in flight.
 Batteries and battery chargers must also be replaced with different components, the FAA said.

-Asked Friday why Boeing trusted engineering assumptions that were proved wrong by events, and why Boeing or the public should trust them now, Sinnett said the company had learned to be more conservative in testing batteries, and applied that to the new system.
-He said the NTSB hearings next week would look into the question of whether the original system should have been safer.
+Among those included: Dorenda Baker, the director of the FAA's aircraft certification service, and Ali Bahrami, the manager of the FAA's transport airplane directorate and head of the Seattle FAA office, which has close connections with Boeing's factories in Washington state.

-As for other "unknown unknowns" that may lurk in the plane, he said, "There will be some significant special attention given to this and what we have learned from it."
+The NTSB also will call Mike Sinnett, Boeing's chief 787 project engineer, who has been the frontman for Dreamliner engineering questions throughout the grounding.

-(Reporting by Alwyn Scott, Andrea Shalal-Esa and Tim Hepher; Additional reporting by Karen Jacobs in Atlanta; Editing by Gerald E. McCormick, Steve Orlofsky and Eric Walsh)
+(Reporting by Alwyn Scott, Andrea Shalal-Esa and Tim Hepher; Editing by Gerald E. McCormick, Stev Orlofsky and Eric Walsh)